rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 When we introduce a data type that precisely and unambiguously models a given concept in our domain and restricted where and how we are allowed to produce values of that type, we can treat such values as evidence that we have satisfied some property.
 Say, if a domain involves *product identifiers* and *quantities*, instead of representing both product identifier and quantity as raw integers, we are probably better off introducing the types `ProductId` and `Qtd`, wrapping primitive integers.

-Luckily, programming languages such as Haskell come with a concise notation for very purpose:
+Luckily, programming languages such as Haskell come with a concise notation for this very purpose:

 ```haskell
 newtype ProductId = ProductId Int